- Your Dog Keeps Rubbing Its Eyes With Its Paw Because They Are Itchy

 The level of discomfort might be little initially, but until that pain leaves, the dog could experience severe pain in the eyes.

 Some of the reasons and probable causes behind the discomfort they feel could be because:

-Whenever a dogs’ body itches, they try to relieve themselves by using their paws, scratchy surface, and sometimes their teeth.
+Whenever a dog’s body itches, it tries to relieve itself by using its paws, scratchy surface, or sometimes its teeth.

 A dog could be experiencing severe discomfort in the eyes, but their discomfort can only be interpreted through body signs.

 When a dog continuously rubs its eyes with its paw, it can be seen as one of those signs.

 Arrest the situation immediately and take necessary precautions.